LearningOS/os-lectures/lecture18/ref.md

 Ref: https://web.cs.wpi.edu/~rek/DCS/D04/DFS.pdf Page 6

  * **Naming**: mapping between logical and physical objects.
- * Multilevel mapping: abstraction of a file that hides the details of how and where on the disk the file is actually stored.
+ * **Multilevel mapping**: abstraction of a file that hides the details of how and where on the disk the file is actually stored.
- * A transparent DFS hides the location where in the network the file is stored.
- * For a file being replicated in several sites, the mapping returns a set of the locations of this file’s replicas; both the existence of multiple copies and their location are hidden.
+ * **File replication**: the mapping returns a set of the locations of this file’s replicas; both the existence of multiple copies and their location are hidden.

-##### DFS Approaches (Files Access)
+##### Files Access in DFS
 Ref: https://web.cs.wpi.edu/~rek/DCS/D04/DFS.pdf Page 9
  * Computation Migration
     * Remote Service Oriented
     * Caching (Blocks) for Performance
-    * Server Centric Data Management →Simple and Reliable
+    * Server Centric Data Management → Simple and Reliable
     * Ex) NFS
  * Data Migration
     * File Caching Oriented
-    * Cooperative Data Management →Complex but Scalable
+    * Cooperative Data Management → Complex but Scalable
     * Ex) Andrew File System (AFS)

-##### Remote File Access (Caching)
+##### Cache of Remote File

 Ref: https://web.cs.wpi.edu/~rek/DCS/D04/DFS.pdf Page 10